JeffryCA/lemon-whisper/LemonWhisper/LLMReadMe.md

 ## User Engagement

 User is a beginner swift programmer so explain the code and the concepts so that he learns as he goes along.
+Always ask the user for context/access to other files if they are relevant to the task at hand.

 ---